marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/blazor-web-apps-in-aspnet-core-8.md

 * You have an app that largely runs on the server

-* Your app serve pages with content - being a CMS, or e-commerce site.
+* Your app serves pages full of content - being a CMS, or e-commerce site.

 * You might have limited need for interactivity - wanting to opt-in where it is needed.